| Title: | Quantile-Frequency Analysis (QFA) of Time Series and Spline Quantile Regression (SQR) |

 crit |

-This function computes spline quantile regression (SQR) solution from response vector and design matrix.
+This function computes the spline quantile regression solution SQR, SQR1, or SAR3

 formula |